What is RSV (Respiratory Syncytial Virus)?

 RSV prevention tips

-RSV vaccines are expected to arrive in fall 2023.
-Two vaccines are available for adults ages 60 and older.
+RSV vaccines are now available at your local pharmacy for adults ages 50 and older.
+Three vaccines are available for adults ages 60 and older.
 An RSV monoclonal antibody, which acts similarly to a vaccine, is available for infants and young children.
 The vaccines are designed to prevent severe or life-threatening RSV symptoms.
-Vaccines for pregnant women and other age groups are coming soon.
+Vaccines for other age groups are coming soon.

 Certain lifestyle changes can help protect you and your family from RSV.
 The virus can live on hard surfaces such as doorknobs and tabletops for days.
 It can spread quickly through human contact, often before the infected person shows any obvious signs of the disease.